-Every year, I witness the heartbreak of a rejection letter, and the incredible thrill (and relief) of a student who has put in all his or her hard work to get that coveted Ivy League degree.
+Every year, I witness the heartbreak of a rejection letter, and the incredible thrill (and relief) of a student who has put in all his or her hard work to get that coveted Ivy League acceptance letter.

 But what and who are these Ivy League schools?

-While each institution strives to admit a diverse student body, you will find some characteristics that are pervasive among these elite institutions of higher learning.
-I’ve had the opportunity visit each and every one of these institutions during my college days as I had friends at these peer institutions.
+While each institution strives to admit a diverse student body, you will find some characteristics that are prevalent among these elite institutions of higher learning.
+I’ve had the opportunity visit each and every one of these institutions during my college days at these peer institutions.

 There’s certainly an amount of rivalry to be said of these universities.
 I’d say the rivalry for the most part is a friendly one and of mutual respect.
 After all, after getting in students rarely speak of their high school accomplishments.
 It just goes without saying.